Texas E-Bike Laws: Rules and Regulations for Electric Bikes in 2026

 Definition of an Electric Bike in Texas

-Texas law defines an electric bike as a bicycle with a motor that assists only when the rider is pedaling.
-The motor’s output can’t exceed 750 watts (1 horsepower), and assistance must shut off once the bike hits 28 mph.
+Texas law (Transportation Code Chapter 664, established by HB 2188) defines an electric bike as a bicycle with a motor that assists only when the rider is pedaling.
+The motor's output can't exceed 750 watts (1 horsepower), and assistance must shut off once the bike hits 28 mph.
 Staying under these thresholds keeps your e-bike fully compliant on public roads.

 Texas E-Bike Classifications

-- Class 1: Pedal-assist with a top assisted speed of 20 mph.
+• Class 1: Pedal-assist only, motor stops at 20 mph.
 The motor only engages while pedaling.

-- Class 3: Pedal-assist e-bikes that can reach up to 28 mph, often used for faster commutes.
+• Class 3: Pedal-assist e-bikes that can reach up to 28 mph.
+Must be equipped with a speedometer.

 Identifying your e-bike's class is key to following the right rules.
 If you're unsure, check your bike's specifications or consult FavoriteBikes' e-bike collection for clear product details.